Media conglomerate: Examples by country

 The industry continued to deregulate with enactment of the Telecommunications Act of 1996.
 Signed by President Bill Clinton on 8 February 1996, it was considered by the FCC to be the "first major overhaul of telecommunications law in almost 62 years".
 In the radio industry, the 40-station ownership cap was lifted, leading to an unprecedented amount of consolidation.
 Since this period, IHeartMedia grew from 40 stations to 870 stations worldwide, while Viacom grew to owning 180 stations across 41 markets after a merger with CBS in May 2000.

 As media consolidation grew, some in the nation began to speculate how it might negatively impact society at large.
 In the case of Minot, North Dakota, the concerns regarding media consolidation is realized.
 On 18 January 2002, a train containing hazardous chemicals derailed in the middle of the night, exposing countless Minot residents to toxic waste.
 Upon trying to get out an emergency broadcast, the Minot police were unable to reach anyone.
 They were instead forwarded to the same automated message, as all the broadcast stations in Minot were single-handedly owned by IHeartMedia.

 Canada, Australia, the Philippines, and New Zealand also experience the concentration of multiple media enterprises in a few companies.
 This concentration is an ongoing concern for the Canadian Radio-television and Telecommunications Commission, the Australian Communications and Media Authority, the Philippine National Telecommunications Commission, and New Zealand's Broadcasting Standards Authority.
-Other countries that have large media conglomerates with impacts on the world include: Japan, Germany, the United Kingdom, Italy, France, China, Mexico and Brazil.
-Media conglomerates outside of the United States include Fujisankei Communications Group (Fuji Television), Yomiuri Shimbun Holdings, Hubert Burda Media, ITV, ProSiebenSat.1, Mediaset, Axel Springer, JCDecaux, China Central Television, Alibaba Group, ABS-CBN Corporation, GMA Network, MediaQuest Holdings, Radio Philippines Network, Aliw Broadcasting Corporation, Radio Mindanao Network, Advanced Media Broadcasting System, People's Television Network, Intercontinental Broadcasting Corporation, Presidential Broadcast Service, Viva Communications, Solar Entertainment Corporation, Nine Media Corporation (RPN's parent company), Prasar Bharati, The Asahi Shimbun, Grupo Televisa, TV Azteca, Grupo Imagen, Grupo Globo, Baidu, GMM Grammy and Bertelsmann.
+Other countries that have large media conglomerates with impacts on the world include: Japan, Germany, the United Kingdom, Italy, France, China, Mexico, Egypt, Brazil, and Philippines.
+Media conglomerates outside of the United States include Fujisankei Communications Group (Fuji Television), Yomiuri Shimbun Holdings, Hubert Burda Media, ITV, ProSiebenSat.1, Mediaset, Axel Springer, JCDecaux, China Central Television, Alibaba Group, GMA Network, Lopez Holdings Corporation (which includes ABS-CBN Corporation), MediaQuest Holdings, Aliw Broadcasting Corporation, Radio Mindanao Network, Advanced Media Broadcasting System, People's Television Network, Radio Philippines Network, Intercontinental Broadcasting Corporation, Presidential Broadcast Service, Viva Communications, Solar Entertainment Corporation, Nine Media Corporation (RPN's parent company), Prasar Bharati, The Asahi Shimbun, Grupo Televisa, TV Azteca, Grupo Imagen, Grupo Globo, Baidu, GMM Grammy and Bertelsmann.